 Inventory, lb : 0

-Koshiabura are available in the spring and early summer months.
+Koshiabura is available in the spring through early summer.

 Recipes that include Koshiabura.
 One is easiest, three is harder.

 |Bento||Green Beans in Sesame Dressing|

 |Ozeki Cooking School||Tempura of Sansai with Hand-Picked Wild Vegetables|